-Initiatives like Fashion Revolution and ZERRIN help raise awareness and change consumers mindsets consumers, there’s still a long way to go to change the mindset of retail stores in general.
+Initiatives like the Fashion Revolution and ZERRIN help raise awareness and change consumers mindsets.
+However, there’s still a long way to go to change the mindset of retail stores in general.
 I’ve found that stores want to be able to supply their customers immediately, rather than informatively.

 Finally, what advice would you have for women to #shopmeaningfully?

 The concept of sustainability can be overwhelming for someone just starting to think about shopping mindfully.
-It’s best to first split it into two main areas: people and planet.
+So, it’s best to first split it into two main areas: people and the planet.
 Then materials and manufacturing.
 Then perhaps the places and cultures that interest you most.